Mushy-pea/Game-Dangerous/README.md

 # Game :: Dangerous (a tribute to ZZT)

-## A project update as of 13/06/2021
+## A project update as of 16/11/2022

-Release 4 of the project is being made today.
-Since release 3 a raft of bug fixes have been made and the packaged demo map is now completable and contains all its intended features.
-No further changes are planned to the map or scripting language specifications so future versions of the engine should remain backwardly compatible with this map.
-There is further work planned on the engine (as detailed below) and the quality of the packaged map is admittedly only at proof of concept level.
-However, for developers interested in the project on a technical level it provides a demonstration of most of the engine's core features.
-It may also be useful as a baseline for getting play tester feedback on the core game mechanics.
-Below are the remaining tasks I intend to complete before turning my attention to developing a production package of game content.

-1. Adding a small number of quality of life features that would likely be expected for even a free game released on a gaming focussed platform such as itch.io.
-For one thing I intend to make a loader for the application, mainly so that users can change settings without having to edit the config.txt file.

-2. I may decide to add parallelism to parts of the rendering engine.
-The motivation would be to allow the ray casting algorithm to cast rays at a higher density (while not overloading per thread speed capacity on some systems) and thereby address one of the visual artefact issues seen in game.

-Additional credits: Samuel Schlesinger has become the second contributor to the Game :: Dangerous project by making the engine and development tools into a Cabal project.
-Nice one!
+With the engine almost feature complete work has started on the map development editor.
+The architecture I've decided to go with is a client - server approach whereby a server written in Haskell will run on the local machine, partnered with a GUI client built with TypeScript and React Native Windows.
+The server will provide an API that is accessible on localhost, which allows changes to a map state to be requested as well as sections of the map to be read by the client.

+The server will handle loading and saving of map states from and to the file format used by the engine.
+The several existing Haskell written development tools (such as ImportModel and PreprocessMap) will be integrated into the server through static imports.
+The C# written GPLC compiler (hosted in Mushy-pea/Game-Dangerous-Editor) will be deprecated and a new implementation written in Haskell (or AssmGplc updated to meet requirements).
+This will then also be integrated into the server.

+I'm hoping the result will be a much faster and less error prone map development process than at present, for me and anyone else who fancies trying their hand at it.
+Although the GUI client will be Windows specific the engine, server and tools will remain buildable on Windows and Linux from the same Haskell code.

+Credits:

-The in game music bundled with release 3 has kindly been made available for free by Kevin MacLeod under the following license:
+The in game music bundled with release 4 has kindly been made available for free by Kevin MacLeod under the following license:

 Lightless Dawn Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 3.0 License